-The biological impacts of Alternatives 3 and 4 are expected to be neutral.
-Historically, harvest of dog snapper and mahogany snapper in federal waters has been extremely low, and Florida state regulations are expected to be extended into federal waters off Florida to manage the small amount of harvest that does occur for dog snapper and mahogany snapper.
+The biological impacts of Preferred Alternatives 3 and 4 are expected to be neutral.
+Historically, harvest of dog snapper and mahogany snapper in federal waters has been extremely low, and Florida state regulations are expected to be extended into federal waters off Florida to manage the small amount of harvest that does occur for these species.
 There are currently no regulations for these species in federal waters of the Gulf of Mexico.
-Small positive biological effects could be expected from Alternatives 3 and 4 if the state of Florida were to establish consistent regulations for dog snapper and mahogany snapper and state and federal waters of the South Atlantic and Gulf of Mexico.
+Small positive biological effects could be expected from Preferred Alternatives 3 and 4 if the state of Florida were to establish consistent regulations for dog snapper and mahogany snapper and state and federal waters of the South Atlantic and Gulf of Mexico.

-Alternative 5 would remove schoolmaster from the FMP.
+Preferred Alternative 5 would remove schoolmaster from the Snapper Grouper FMP.
 Schoolmaster was designated an EC species in 2012 through the Comprehensive ACL Amendment (SAFMC 2011c).
-Total annual landings (recreational and commercial) of schoolmaster, in federal and state waters combined, were less than 15,000 lbs ww from 1986 through 2013.
+Total annual landings (recreational and commercial) of schoolmaster, in South Atlantic federal and state waters combined, were less than 15,000 lbs ww from 1986 through 2013.
 There were no landings of schoolmaster in Georgia through North Carolina from 1986 through 2013 except in 1995 when less than 500 lbs ww were landed.
-Although there are currently no federal regulations for schoolmaster in the South Atlantic or Gulf of Mexico, the FWC does manage them in state waters with a 10-inch size limit and a 10 fish per person bag limit.
+Although there are currently no federal regulations for schoolmaster in the South Atlantic or Gulf of Mexico, the FWC does manage them in state waters with a 10-inch size minimum size limit and a 10 fish per person bag limit.
 If schoolmaster were removed from the Snapper Grouper FMP and Florida state regulations for the species were extended into federal waters off Florida in the South Atlantic and Gulf of Mexico, schoolmaster would be subject to Florida harvest restrictions.
-Therefore, removing schoolmaster from the FMP may have positive biological benefits for schoolmaster if the state of Florida were to manage it through consistent regulations in state and federal waters of the South Atlantic and Gulf of Mexico.
+Therefore, removing schoolmaster from the Snapper Grouper FMP may have positive biological benefits for schoolmaster if the state of Florida were to apply their regulations to the species in federal waters where no harvest restrictions currently exist.
+In essence, schoolmaster would be subject to greater protection if it were removed from the Snapper Grouper FMP and if the state of Florida were to extend their management measures for the species into federal waters than if it were to remain in the Snapper Grouper FMP without any harvest restrictions.
 However, because schoolmaster are not heavily targeted by commercial or recreational fishermen, the potential biological benefit may be limited.

-Designating schoolmaster as an EC species allowed the species to stay in the FMP without assigning management measures or ACLs to it.
+Designating schoolmaster as an EC species allowed the species to stay in the Snapper Grouper FMP without assigning management measures or ACLs to it.
 One of the advantages of EC designation rather than removal from a FMP is that the fishery management council maintains the ability to implement management measures and establish ACLs, AMs, and ACTs for those species without having to add them back into the FMP.
 If schoolmaster is removed from the Snapper Grouper FMP, and the South Atlantic Council were to decide in the future that the species was in need of some form of management, schoolmaster would need to be added back to the roster of species included in the Snapper Grouper FMP through a plan amendment before harvest controls could be implemented.
 The same would be true for black snapper, mahogany snapper, and dog snapper.